anttijuu/filter-by-id/README.md

 `filter id-file data-file [outputfile]`

 Output file is optional; if not included output will be displayed in the console.
-Output includes those students from data-file, whose id is listed in the id-file.
+Output includes those records from the data-file, whose id is listed in the id-file.

 Lauch the tool without parameters to see the usage instructions.